StevenH237/Synchrony-PowerSettings/doc/settings.md

   * `string`: The list of allowed entities is filtered only to entities containing this component.
   * `table`: The list of allowed entities is filtered only to entities containing all of these components.
   * `function(table):bool`: All entities are passed into this function; the entities for which the function returns true are the entities that may be selected.

+## `list`
+List settings let the player create a multi-item list.
+They come in multiple types and have an interface for editing the list.

+All list settings' base types are `table`.

+In addition to the global options, a `list` setting has these:

+* `limit`: Maximum number of items in the list, defaults to `math.huge`.
+* `duplicates`: Whether or not the list allows duplicate values, defaults to `true`.
+* `itemFormat`: Format of individual items in the list view.

+The types of list are as follows:

+* `string`: List entries are strings.
+The following options are available:
+  * `maxLength`: Inclusive upper bound for the length of each string.
+* `number`: List entries are numeric.
+The following options are available:
+  * `minimum`: The minimum value of each number.
+  * `maximum`: The maximum value of each number.
+  * `step`: The value by which the number changes with offsets.
+  * `precision`: The value of which each number must be a multiple (offset by the minimum, or 0 if the minimum is nil).